princekunal101/academic-section/Studies/Environment and Echology/UNIT 3/README.md

 -	Causes an increase in susceptibility to diseases.
 -	Causes cancer and genetic mutations.
 -	Causes respiratory ailments like asthma, hay fever, and other allergic diseases.
--	Causes cardiovascular diseases and damage to the central nervous system, resulting in premature death.
+-	Causes cardiovascular diseases and damage to the central nervous System, resulting in premature death.
 -	Causes immediate effects like inflammation, nausea, headache, and irritation to the eyes and nose.

 **On Animals**